 Combination Five-Year Program with the College of Engineering.
 In 1952, in cooperation with the College of Engineering of the University, the College of Arts and Letters instituted a five-year program that combines a liberal arts program with the requirements of the various engineering programs.
-Students who complete the combination program will earn two degrees: the degree of bachelor of arts and the degree of bachelor of science in the engineering major pursued.
-Dual degree students are eligible to join the Reilly Program in Engineering and Arts and Letters described at http://reilly-dual-degree-in-arts-and-letters-and-engineering/.
+Students who complete the combination program will earn two degrees: the degree of bachelor of arts and the degree of bachelor of arts and the degree of bachelor of science in the engineering major pursued.
+Dual degree students are eligible to join the Reilly Program in Engineering and Arts and Letters described at http://reilly. nd.edu/reilly-dual-degree-in-arts-and-letters-andengineering/.